flokoe/website/content/posts/mastering-acls-once-and-for-all.md

 | Mask |  | `m::rwx` |
 | Others |  | `o::rwx` |

 The following example indicates that we want to modify the permissions for the user `finley`.
-It is possible to use numerical UIDs and specify permissions as octal numbers or characters:
+It is possible to use UIDs and specify permissions as octal numbers or characters:

 ```plain
 u:finley:6